openstack/charm-guide/doc/source/community/index.rst

 =========

 Get involved in the community using the links below.
-Let us know how you're using Charmed OpenStack or any issues you may be encountering.
+Let us know how you're using the OpenStack charms or any issues you may be encountering.
 We are interested in hearing from you!

 .. toctree::